UmesiQueen/LevelUp-Hackathon/README.md

 # The Level Up Front Hackathon Challenge

-My first attempt to participate in an online Frontend Hackathon.
+My first attempt in an online Frontend Hackathon.

 ## The challenge✨